baier233/x64dbg/docs/gui/settings/Exceptions.md

 # Exceptions

 This page contains a list of ignored exceptions.
-When a listed first-chance exception occurs, x64dbg will pass that exception to the debuggee without pausing.
+When a listed first-chance exception occurs, MARENOL will pass that exception to the debuggee without pausing.

 ## Add Range